October 2nd Birthdays

 B. Reeves Eason (nee William Reeves Eason; aka Breezy Eason)

-American director, screenwriter, & actor of TV, classic & silent films (The Adventures of Rex and Rinty; Law of the Wild; The Phantom; Spy Ship; The Desert Hawk; Murder in the Big House; Red River Valley; The Miracle Rider; The Last of the Mohicans; Sunset Trail; The Vanishing Legion; Ben-Hur: A Tale of the Christ) (born Oct.
+American filmmaker & actor of TV, classic & silent films (Murder in the Big House; The Adventures of Rex and Rinty; Law of the Wild; The Phantom; Spy Ship; The Desert Hawk; Red River Valley; The Last of the Mohicans; Sunset Trail; The Vanishing Legion; Ben-Hur: A Tale of the Christ) (born Oct.
 2, 1886 – died June 9, 1956; age 69).
 Father of B. Reeves Eason Jr. (B. Reeves Eason 1923)

 Indian model, 1965 Femina Miss India & Miss Photogenic, actress of TV (Academy Awards presenter) and films (Ilia in Star Trek: The Motion Picture; Nighthawks; The Wilby Conspiracy; Conduct Unbecoming; First Strike) (born Oct.
 2, 1948 – died Aug.
 18, 1998; age 49).
-Persis Khambatta was a chain smoker and diced of a heart attack.
+Persis Khambatta died of a heart attack.
 (Persis Khambatta 1979: AP AAA Wire Story)

 Lani O’Grady (nee Lanita Rose Agrati)